-Lone Mountain Fellowships offer a unique opportunity for scholars, journalists, policy-makers, and environmentalists to advance our understanding of the role of markets and property rights in protecting and enhancing environmental resources.
-Lone Mountain Fellows are resident at PERC in Bozeman, Montana, for periods ranging from a week to several months, depending on the nature of their projects.
+The Lone Mountain Fellowship offers a unique opportunity for scholars, journalists, policymakers, conservation leaders, and environmentalists to undertake a project of their choosing that advances our understanding of the role of markets, innovation, and property rights in protecting and enhancing environmental resources.
+Lone Mountain Fellows are in residency at PERC in Bozeman, Montana, for the duration of their fellowships.

-Here is a small sample of the types of projects that a Lone Mountain Fellow might undertake:
+A sample of the types of projects that a Lone Mountain Fellow might undertake includes:

 - Completion of a book or other large-scale research project while on sabbatical